ladybug-tools/spider-core/tutorials/local-development.md

 To start contributing you will need to set up your local coding environment if this is not already the case.

 ## Installing NodeJS
 We all have to start our coding, Javascript or NodeJS journey somewhere so why not start with `Spider-Core`!
-For sake of ensuring specific versions of NodeJS are used without making your life difficult in the future we reccomend installing NodeJS through `nvm`, which manages multiple NodeJS version on your machine for you.
+For the sake of ensuring that specific versions of NodeJS may be used without making your life difficult in the future, we recommend installing NodeJS through `nvm`, which manages multiple NodeJS version on your machine for you.

 * [NVM](https://github.com/creationix/nvm) - OSX/Linux
 * [NVM](https://github.com/coreybutler/nvm-windows) - Windows